a-patel/LiteXCache/docs/Redis.md

 # LiteX Redis Cache
-LiteX.Cache.Redis is a redis caching lib which is based on LiteX.Cache.Core and StackExchange.Redis.
+Distributed caching based on StackExchange.Redis and Redis.
+Small library for manage cache with Redis.
+A quick setup for Redis.
+LiteX.Cache.Redis is a redis caching library which is based on LiteX.Cache.Core and StackExchange.Redis.

 When you use this library, it means that you will handle the data of your redis servers.
-As usual, we will use it as distributed caching.
+As usual, you can use it as distributed caching.

 ## How to use ?